 We broke up the trip with a stop at a beautiful anchorage in Hay Bay.
 Once we were settled, we blew up the River Rat Rings, and spent the afternoon floating in the water.
 It was a fabulous way to relax after a six hour, 56 mile trip!

 Hay Bay Anchorage

-Our trip to Trent Port Marina, located just below the first lock of the TSW, was only a 35 miles.
+Our trip to Trent Port Marina, located just below the first lock of the TSW, was only 35 miles.
 It was a cloudy, breezy day, and we arrived shortly after noon, and got settled into this lovely marina.
-We were struck first by the professionalism of the dock hands, but once we got up to the marina office and facilities we were blown away!
+We were struck first by the professionalism of the dock hands, but once we got up to the marina office and facilities, we were blown away!
 There’s a beautiful Captain’s Lounge, FREE laundry with detergent provided, new, clean individual bathrooms (10!), with clean bath mats provided.
 They have lovely gardens, including an herb garden for everyone to share.
-They’re also one of the only marinas we’ve seen that have HUGE signs at the end of each dock for direction.
+They’re also one of the only marinas we’ve seen that have HUGE signs at the end of each dock for directions as you approach by boat.
 The town of Trenton has everything you need to provision, with a Metro grocery store across the parking lot from the marina, a big drug store, a deli and even a little farmers market.
-Nancy was fortunate to find an amazing hairdresser at Salon Eleven to fix her hair (boat life has been hard!).
+Nancy was also fortunate to find an amazing hairdresser at Salon Eleven to fix her hair (boat life has been hard!).

 Trent Port Marina

 It’s always interesting to look at boat names when you walk the docks.
 Some can be pretty bad, but we saw one in Trent Port that really made us laugh!

 Funny boat name in Trent Port Marina

 We departed Trent Port Marina early (7:50 am) to get on the wall for the first lock opening at 9 am.